 Resources and Links:

-We've listed below the points we recommend you cover when pitching your business to us or other early-stage investors.
+We've listed below the points we recommend you cover when pitching your business to early-stage investors, including but definitely not limited to ffVC.

 - Team.
 We want to know what qualifies you to execute your idea successfully and better than the five other companies in your space: work history, network, and skills are all key.
 Your history is important: did you grow up together or did you meet last week at a hackathon?
 At an early stage, the key driver of our investment is the people, particularly how hungry and coachable you are.